Best E-Bikes for Heavy Riders: What to Look for at 250 lbs and Above

 Frame types for larger riders

-Fat-tire bikes (4" tires or wider) are popular with heavier riders because the wider contact patch provides more stability and the tires act as suspension, absorbing bumps that would be jarring on standard tires.
+Fat-tire bikes (4" tires or wider) are the most popular choice for heavier riders.
+The wider contact patch provides more stability, and the tires act as suspension, absorbing road bumps that standard tires transmit directly to the frame and rider.

 A note on warranty

 Some brands void the warranty if you exceed the stated weight limit.
 Others are more flexible.
 Before buying, email the brand and ask specifically about their weight policy.
-Get it in writing.
+Get the answer in writing.
+All five bikes listed above are explicitly rated for their stated capacities by the manufacturer.

 Our recommendation

 Prioritize payload capacity and braking power above everything else.
-A bike that handles your weight safely and stops confidently is worth more than one with flashy specs that was not built for you.
+A bike that handles your weight safely and stops confidently is worth more than one with flashy specs that was not designed for heavier riders.

 Browse our all e-bikes overview and filter by weight capacity, or take the Find My E-Bike quiz where we factor in your body weight to match you with capable bikes.
-You can also check our picks for best e-bikes under $1,500, many of which have 300+ lb payloads.
+You can also check our picks for best e-bikes under $1,500, several of which carry 330 lb payloads.
+For riders who want the widest contact patch and most stability, see our dedicated best fat tire e-bikes list.
+And if range anxiety is your main concern due to higher energy consumption at heavier body weights, our best long-range e-bikes roundup focuses on bikes with 50+ miles of real-world range.